multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.13 - 2024-12-31 =
+* Added     - Compatibility of WooCommerce 9.5.1.
+* Fixed     - Issue where existing questions were not appearing in the Question & Answer tab while searching on the single product page #378.
+* Fixed     - Issue with the validation of  vendor registration form fields such as Phone number #611.

 = 4.2.12 - 2024-12-17 =
 * Added     - Compatibility of WooCommerce 9.4.3.